The New Client: Critical response

 "The New Client" received generally positive reviews from critics.
 Les Chappell of The A.V.
 Club gave the episode a B+ rating, commenting, "It's an episode about trying to have it all that almost manages to have it all itself."
 He also praised Princess Carolyn's lead, the episode's visual effects, and the overall story arc.
-Hannah Giorgis of The Atlantic glorified the scene between Princess Carolyn and Vanessa Gekko, noting the potential changes in the former character.
+Hannah Giorgis of The Atlantic singled out the scene between Princess Carolyn and Vanessa Gekko, noting the potential changes in the former character.
 She wrote, "Though it focuses on a character with relative financial comfort and career stability, 'The New Client' effortlessly weaves Princess Carolyn's struggles into the show's ongoing critique of the capitalist entertainment industry.
 In the past, BoJack has taken aim at greedy studio executives, mega-conglomerates, and wealthy celebrities, and the new episode also nods to the recent writers' strikes that have shaken up Hollywood."